codyseibert/fire-stone-hosting/README.md

    - `npm run dev:agent`: Runs agent project
    - `npm run dev:api`: Runs api project
    - `npm run dev:client`: Runs client project
+   - `npm run db`: Starts postgres db in Docker locally
+   - `npm run migrate`: Runs all migrations for the project

 You will need the following installed in order for the agent to be able to run the minecraft servers and accept commands: